 Deadlatches are usually (but not always) used with keyed functions.
 Non-keyed functions such as privacy and passage sets use spring latches, which have no auxiliary deadlatch.

 Cylindrical Lock Prep

-At right is shown the door prep for a standard cylindrical lock.
+The above illustration shows the door prep for a standard cylindrical lock.
+In door manufacturer language this is known as ANSI 161 prep.
 The "bore" is a 2-1/8" hole drilled through the face of the door.
 The "cross-bore" is a hole drilled from the edge of the door into the bore at the centerline.
 The edge of the door is mortised, stamped or machined to accommodate the latch face.
 The distance from the edge of the door to the centerline of the bore is called the "backset".
 Typical backset for a commercial application cylindrical lock is 2-3/4 inches.

-Notice the through-bolt holes above and below the bore.
-Grade 1 cylindrical levers almost always have through-bolts outside the bore, while Grade 2 levers sometimes do and Grade 3 levers hardly ever have them.
+Grade 1 cylindrical levers almost always have through-bolts outside the bore, usually at six and twelve o'clock, while Grade 2 levers sometimes do and Grade 3 levers hardly ever have them.